PeopleForBikes/brokenspoke-analyzer/docs/source/commands.md

 Usage: bna prepare all [OPTIONS] COUNTRY CITY [STATE] [FIPS_CODE]
 ```

-For US cities, the full name of the state as well as the FIPS code are required:
+For US cities, the full name of the state as well as the city FIPS code are required:

 ```bash
 bna prepare all usa "santa rosa" "new mexico" 3570670